-Charge for Returned Checks
+Charge for Rejected Payments

-A processing charge of \$20 will be assessed for checks returned for any reason by the bank on which they were drawn.
-In addition, the following penalties may apply if a check is returned:
+A processing charge of \$20 will be assessed for payments rejected for any reason by the bank on which they were drawn.
+In addition, the following penalties may apply if a payment is rejected:

-- If the check was in payment of a term bill, a \$110 late fee will be charged for the period the bill was unpaid. - 2.
-If the check was in payment of a term bill to permit registration, the student's registration may be revoked. - If the check was given in payment of an unpaid balance in order to receive a diploma, the University may refer the account to an attorney for collection.
+- If the payment was for a term bill, a \$110 late fee will be charged for the period the bill was unpaid. - If the payment was for a term bill to permit registration, the student's registration may be revoked. - If the payment was given to settle an unpaid balance in order to receive a diploma, the University may refer the account to an attorney for collection.